prakashbh/aps-2020/README.md

 **4. CIE Scores of the Class**
 ---------------------------
-Check out your performance here: TO-DO
+Check out your performance here: https://tinyurl.com/aps-2020-cie

 The CIE is for 70 Marks.